How To Claim Your Self-Employed Health Insurance Deduction

 So even if you had an additional $2,000 in net income from another activity, you’d still be limited to the $5,000 from the activity the insurance was assigned to.

-What kind of insurance can you claim?
+What kind of health insurance can you claim?

 Many people are surprised to learn just how expansive the health insurance deduction is, but it does come with some limit.
 The best place to start is to understand what does qualify to be claimed.